Healthy Broccoli Salad

-My Broccoli Salad with Bacon and Cheddar is a Healthy reinvention of the classic my Grandmother used to make.
-This version is only 170 calories and 4 grams net carbs per serving!
-It’s super easy to make!
-Check out the video too to see just how simple it is to make in just 20 minutes.
+This healthy Broccoli Salad with bacon and cheddar is a reinvention of the classic my Grandmother used to make.
+This version is only 170 calories and 4 grams of net carbs per serving!
+It’s super easy to make and it only takes 20 minutes!
+It’s truly the best healthy broccoli salad recipe.

 I originally shared this recipe on January 2, 2013.
 I have updated the images and some of the text today.